 AARP also urged the Commission to deny the proposed pilot because it is bad public policy.
 Id. at 3.
 AARP argued that maintaining service is a health and safety issue, and that remote disconnection may raise the number of disconnections, impacting health and safety.
-Id.AARP stated that faster and easier disconnection of service has severe health and safety implication citing extreme weather, and particularly high temperatures, as putting the health and safety of more households at risk.
 Id.
+AARP stated that faster and easier disconnection of service has severe health and safety implications citing extreme weather, and particularly high temperatures, as putting the health and safety of more households at risk.
+Id.
 AARP stated that there is currently some percentage of accounts which are slated for disconnection that are not actually disconnected because the customer makes payment at the time the utility employee comes to the premises to perform the disconnection, and without this last opportunity more households will lose service and be at risk.
 Id.
-They also argued that elimination of the premise visit prior to shut-off removes the opportunity for the utility employee to observe signs of a health or safety danger, such as a customer using a respirator or other medically necessary device requiring electric service.
+They also argued that elimination of the premise visit prior to shutoff removes the opportunity for the utility employee to observe signs of a health or safety danger, such as a customer using a respirator or other medically necessary devices requiring electric service.
 Id. at 4.
-AARP also argued that the terms of the pilot are skewed against the customer because it does not include a waiver of the reconnection fee, and does not propose any measurement and evaluation to consider the impact of the program on customers.
+AARP also argued that the terms of the pilot are skewed against the customer because they do not include a waiver of the reconnection fee and do not propose any measurement and evaluation to consider the impact of the program on customers.
 Id.

 Finally, AARP stated that if the Commission were to approve the pilot it should place a number of conditions that are in the public interest upon the pilot prior to proceeding.
 Id.
-Those conditions are: Shareholders should be required to cover the costs of the pilot; costs of the meters and installation should be disclosed; criteria for selecting customers for the pilot should be more detailed and disclosed; vulnerable customers, including low-income, seniors, ill and disable, and families with young children should not be included; all pilot participants should have telephones; the pilot should use representative sampling; reconnection fees should be waived, and reconnection should occur within one hour of payment; a customer education program should be required; notices should emphasize that disconnection will be done remotely; telephone notice should be done by a live operator able to take electronic payment and offer bill payment plans; measurement and evaluation should include impact on customers.
+Those conditions are: (1) shareholders should be required to cover the costs of the pilot; (2) costs of the meters and installation should be disclosed; (3) criteria for selecting customers for the pilot should be more detailed and disclosed; (4) vulnerable customers, including low-income, seniors, ill and disabled, and families with young children should not be included; (5) all pilot participants should have telephones; (6) the pilot should use representative sampling; (7) reconnection fees should be waived, and reconnection should occur within one hour of payment; (8) a customer education program should be required; (9) notices should emphasize that disconnection will be done remotely; (10) telephone notice should be done by a live operator able to take electronic payment and offer bill payment plans; (11) measurement and evaluation should include impact on customers.
 Id. at 4-5.